steifler191/AI_Assignment_01/README.md

 ## Acknowledgments

-If you'd like to acknowledge any contributions, libraries, or resources that were helpful in completing the assignment. and Dr. Yashaswi Verma For providing the Knowledge of the Above Algorithms because of which i was able to implement the code in python.
+I Thank to Dr. Yashaswi Verma For providing the Knowledge of the Above Algorithms because of which i was able to implement the code in python.